danielegasparri/SPAN/help_files/readme_span.txt

     3) Pandas
     4) Numpy
     6) Matplotlib
+    7) Scipy
+    8) ppxf
+    9) scikit-image
+    10) PyWavelets
-    7) Os (already in your python)
+    11) Os (already in your python)
-    8) Time (already in your python)
+    12) Time (already in your python)
-    9) Math (already in your python)
+    13) Math (already in your python)
-    10) Scipy
-    11) Io (already in your python)
+    14) Io (already in your python)
-    12) ppxf

-    To automatically check and install the missing packages, just run the script file "install_modules_span.sh" in the terminal:
+    To automatically check and install the missing packages, you can run the script file "install_modules_span.sh" in the terminal:
     ./install_modules_span.sh

     The stand-alone executables applications are ready to use.